Slider2732/ESP-909/README.md

 81% prog memory used - other old skool drumkits are intended to be able to be used in a future update <br>

 Fritzing or similar schematic to be uploaded. <br>
-Reference Manual to be uploaded. <br>
+A quick guide Manual has been uploaded. <br>
 Code is commented. <br>

 <img src ="./IMG_3744.JPG" raw=true />